-We dismissed the accounting firm of PricewaterhouseCoopers LLP as our independent accountants upon approval of our board of directors on October 5, 2001.
-During the 1999 and 2000 fiscal years and the interim period through October 5, 2001, there were no disagreements on matters of accounting principles or practices, financial statement disclosure, or auditing scope or procedure between us and PricewaterhouseCoopers LLP, which disagreements if not resolved to the satisfaction of PricewaterhouseCoopers LLP would have caused them to make reference thereto in their report on the financial statements for such years.
+In July 2001, we dismissed the accounting firm of PricewaterhouseCoopers LLP as our independent auditors.
+The decision to change our accounting firm was approved by our Board of Directors.
+During the 1999 and 2000 fiscal years and through July 2001, there were no disagreements on matters of accounting principles or practices, financial statement disclosure, or auditing scope or procedure between us and PricewaterhouseCoopers LLP, which disagreements if not resolved to the satisfaction of PricewaterhouseCoopers LLP would have caused them to make reference thereto in their report on the financial statements for such years.
 The audit reports of PricewaterhouseCoopers LLP on our consolidated financial statements for the years ended December 31, 1999 and 2000 did not contain any adverse opinion or disclaimer of opinion, nor was it qualified or modified as to uncertainty, audit scope or accounting principles.
-During the 1999 and 2000 fiscal years and the interim period through October 5, 2001 there were no reportable events as defined in Regulation S-K Item 304(a)(1)(v).
+During the 1999 and 2000 fiscal years and through July 2001 there were no reportable events as defined in Regulation S-K Item 304(a)(1)(v).